hyperledger/firefly/doc-site/README.md

-# Welcome to the documentation template
+# Hyperledger FireFly Documentation Site

-This repository serves as a template for creating documentation for Hyperledger projects.
+This directory is based on the [Hyperledger documentation template](https://github.com/hyperledger-labs/documentation-template).
 The template utilizes MkDocs (documentation at [mkdocs.org](https://www.mkdocs.org)) and the theme Material for MkDocs (documentation at [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/)).
 Material adds a number of extra features to MkDocs, and Hyperledger repositories can take advantage of the theme's [Insiders](https://squidfunk.github.io/mkdocs-material/insiders/) capabilities.

 [Material for MkDocs]: https://squidfunk.github.io/mkdocs-material/
 [Mike]: https://github.com/jimporter/mike